7 Chapter 7: Inversion

 Flattest model norm can make the recovered model smooth:

-where m_x means derivative of m along x direction.
+where means derivative of along direction.

 Combining several equations above, we find that: